| Title: | Demographic Analysis and Data Manipulation |

 When parsing labels, reformat_sex()

-ignores case: "FEMALE"
+ignores case: "FEMALE" and "fEmAlE"

 are equivalent.